CivicActions/agile-california/documentation/usds-checklist.md

 4. [Consider open source software solutions](http://www.whitehouse.gov/sites/default/files/omb/assets/egov_docs/memotociostechnologyneutrality.pdf) at every layer of the stack

 #### Actions
-1. API driven frontend.
-Modern lightweight PHP MVC framework (Silex/Symphony).
-Bootstrap, jQuery.
+1. We used Drupal 8, with MapBox as our mapping tool, and Boostrap as our styling tool.
-2. We used Bootstrap in order to be Responsive, and tested with phones and iPad tablets using crossbrowsertesting.com and hands on device testing.
+2. We used Bootstrap in order to be Responsive, and tested with desktops, iPhones, and Android operating systems.
 3. We have reproducible sandbox installation instructions with minimal dependencies (self hosting), and continuous integration of unit test framework.
 4. The Docker host operating system (Ubuntu), Docker, container operating systems (minimal Debian), Nginx, PHP, MySQL and frontend frameworks are all open source licenced.